sighmon/nfc-reader-pi-zero/README.md

 * Ground to the third pin down from the top on the right column.
 * Power to the eighth pin down from the top on the right column.

+Run the Hackerspace card reader on boot
+---

+To get this script to run at boot, add the following line to <code>/etc/rc.local</code>

+<code>echo -n 'p\nc\n' | python /home/pi/hackerspace/Key-Master/keymaster.py | logger -t keymaster &</code>

+The ```echo``` command enters 'p' for production, and 'c' for checkin.
+It then tries to run the python script, and output that to logger with the tag 'keymaster'.
+The ```&``` symbol makes it run in the background.

 Who
 ---